archambaultv/plainledger/README.md

 plain text, version control friendly replacement for accounting software like Sage 50 or QuickBooks (if your needs are simple enough).

-The journal file containing all financial information is written in [Yaml](https://yaml.org/), a popular format easy to read and modify by hand or with any programming language.
-You can also write your financial information in a [Csv](https://en.wikipedia.org/wiki/Comma-separated_values) file and link to those files in your journal file.
+The journal file is written in [Yaml](https://yaml.org/), a popular format easy to read and modify by hand or with any programming language.
+You write your financial information in [Csv](https://en.wikipedia.org/wiki/Comma-separated_values) files and link to those files in your journal file.
+This way you can always edit your financial transactions in the spreadsheet program of your choice.

 ## Available commands
 Most commands accept options